tanghao-xiaomi/docs/en/demo/X_Track.md

 The code directory is located at: “apps/packages/demos/x_track”

-This article describes how to run the example on openvela Emulator.
+This article describes how to run the example on Emulator.

 ## Prerequisites